 Naka-Kon will allow props and weapons such as, but not limited to:

-- Metal props with dull points or edges
+- Metal props with dull points and/or edges.

-- Simple bows, either unstrung or with a very loose string that cannot be used to shoot.
+- Simple bows, either unstrung or with a very loose string that cannot be used to shoot any projectile.

 - Fake projectile guns, such as Nerf guns or T-shirt cannons, that are modified so they cannot fire at all and have no moving parts.